2015 Buyers Guide for Offshore (Ocean) Personal Watercraft (PWC/JetSki)

 Please note that we will only mention the watercraft that we believe are best suited for aggressive offshore use.
 If the PWC is not on the list and you want to ride hard and fast in the ocean, we believe that your money is better spent on a craft that is on the list.
 If it were our money, we will buy the craft that reflects as #1 on the list.
 Note – just being on this list is quite an accomplishment!

-Congratulations to Yamaha SVHO and Kawasaki ULTRA 310 for getting the nod from PWCOFFSHORE.COM for aggressive offshore riding and racing; The Kawasaki ULTRA 310 Series rated as #1 for 2014!
+Congratulations to the Yamaha SVHO and the Kawasaki ULTRA 310 for getting the nod from PWCOFFSHORE.COM for aggressive offshore riding and racing; The Kawasaki ULTRA 310 Series rated as #1 for 2015!

-Special congratulations are in order for the 2014 Kawasaki ULTRA 310 series for being selected as PWCOFFSHORE.COM’s 2014 #1 craft to own for aggressive offshore and endurance racing and rates as PWCOFFSHORE.COM’s “First Choice!”
-The comparison was closer this year due to improvements in Yamaha’s 2014 SVHO which is our “Second Choice.”
-Yamaha has picked up ground in closing the gap with the ULTRA with its powerful and well-made 1800 cc engine’s upgrades, larger 160 mm 8 vein pump (now matching the size of the Kawasaki pump at 160 mm) and aggressive scoop grate, but the Kawasaki still comes out on top and is the recommended purchase for offshore riding and racing.
+Special congratulations are in order for the 2015 Kawasaki ULTRA 310 series for being selected as PWCOFFSHORE.COM’s 2015 #1 craft to own for aggressive offshore and endurance racing and rates as PWCOFFSHORE.COM’s “First Choice!”
+The comparison was closer again this year due to improvements in Yamaha’s SVHO which is our “Second Choice.”
+Yamaha has picked up ground in closing the gap with the ULTRA with its powerful and well-made 1812 cc engine’s upgrades, larger 160 mm 8 vein pump (now matching the size of the Kawasaki pump at 160 mm) and aggressive scoop grate, but the Kawasaki still comes out on top and is the recommended purchase for offshore riding and racing.
 There is no third place again this year.
 It is our opinion that you have only two "best" options; the Kawasaki ULTRA 310 or the Yamaha SVHO.

 Both craft are limited to around 67.5 mph.
 That said, the racer who plans on doing significant modifications to these two craft will find the ULTRA is peaked out at 76 to 77 mph with significant modification investment on the ULTRA 310 (while still maintaining good hookup) while the Yamaha SVHO can be fairly easily modified to achieve 80 mph and can achieve over 90 mph with significant investment and modification.
-Remember that the craft must remain “hooked up” in the ocean so even with all that top speed, average speed wins offshore championships and it is yet to be determined if the 2014 SVHO can take all that modified speed and stay hooked up and beat the ULTRA in rougher water - Race results and Championships matter; note that the Kawasaki ULTRA Platform has dominated the historic LB2CAT Offshore race (and offshore PWC proving ground) for years, including owning the podium and overall wins in 2014 and 2015 LB2CAT.
+Remember that the craft must remain “hooked up” in the ocean so even with all that top speed, average speed wins offshore championships and it is yet to be determined if the SVHO can take all that modified speed and stay hooked up and beat the ULTRA in rougher water - Race results and Championships matter; note that the Kawasaki ULTRA Platform has dominated the historic LB2CAT Offshore race (and offshore PWC proving ground) for years, including owning the podium and overall wins in 2014 and 2015 LB2CAT.
 The SVHO is more to hang on to when the water roughs up and I have found myself wanting to be on the ULTRA hull when the water is at three feet or more.
 Regardless, the SVHO is a substantial improvement from previous year’s models for offshore and endurance racing.

-The Kawasaki remains a 1500cc engine where the Yamaha is a 1800 cc engine mounted in a lighter craft (The SVHO is approximately 200 lbs lighter).
-There is no replacement for displacement; many have said the Yamaha engine with its power and smooth acceleration is the best PWC engine ever produced.
+The Kawasaki remains a 1500cc engine while the Yamaha is a 1800 cc engine mounted in a lighter craft (The SVHO is approximately 200 lbs lighter).
+There is no replacement for displacement; many have said the Yamaha SVHO engine with its power and smooth acceleration is the best PWC engine ever produced.
 Again, the quality of the engine in the Yamaha SVHO is a differentiator.
 For offshore, the key differentiator between these two craft remains the Kawasaki’s king of the hill 310 horsepower and superior hull for rough water and the primary differentiators that resulted in the ULTRA being awarded our first place and PWC / JetSki to own.
 If its rough water, you want to be on the Kawasaki ULTRA 310, currently there is no replacement for the 310 in the rough.
 With all of that said, Yamaha continues to close the gap on the Kawasaki ULTRA platform.
 We look forward to Kawasaki's innovation and taking the ULTRA to the next level.
 Should that innovation not take place, it is very possible the Yamaha could find itself on more offshore podiums in the future.

 Congratulations to both of these craft, especially Kawasaki!